WikiMovimentoBrasil/quickstatements3/README.md

 This application is listening on `/auth/callback/`, so, when registering, define the callback endpoint as `https://yourdomain.com/auth/callback/`.

-After receveing the consumer id and secret, setup `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` environment variables.
+After receveing the consumer id and secret, set up the `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` environment variables.

 ### Developer access

 If you want to login with a developer access token, you need to register for yourself an owner-only consumer application for OAuth2.
 Follow the form and be sure to tick "This consumer is for use only by <YOUR USERNAME>".

 ### Integration tests

 To run Integration tests on https://test.wikidata.org, you'll need a developer access token (owner-only) to edit on `test.wikidata.org`.

 After obtaining it, define the environment variable `INTEGRATION_TEST_AUTH_TOKEN` in `etc/env` file as your developer access token.
 Then, run the tests with `make integration`.

 Alternatively, define that environment varibale inside the container shell and run the tests directly with `python3 manage.py test integration`.

 ## Toolforge deployment

-* Login and enter into the tool user
+* Log in and enter into the tool user
 * Clone the repository at `~/www/python/`
-* Update `uwsgi.ini` with the toolname.
-In this case, its `qs-dev`
+* Update `uwsgi.ini` with the tool name (in this case, it's `qs-dev`)
 * Create the environment variables file at `~/www/python/src/.env` with `install -m 600 /dev/null ~/www/python/src/.env` so that only your user can read it.
 * Run `deploy.sh`
 * Logs are at `~/uwsgi.log`